Speedsaver/archlinuxarm-speedsaver-opi0/README.md

 The `install.sh` script serves the purpose of automating the set up of `Speedsaver`.

+Access your board[1], and perform the following commands (if have not done so):

+	# pacman-key --init
+	# pacman-key --populate archlinuxarm

-Access your board[1], and install `git` as it is not installed by default:
+and install `git` as it is not installed by default:

 	# pacman -S git